 Carriage Inn of Dayton is located in the densely populated metropolitan area of Dayton, Ohio with a population of 479,994 people.
-This facility received a concerning overall grade of D based on the data we looked at.
-Unfortunately, this grade is not too far off the city grade for Dayton, which is a C. Nevertheless, you still may be able to do better If you aren't deterred by this place's profile, you can continue reading to learn more about its category grades.
+This proved to be a middle of the road facility, with an overall grade of C. This grade was right in line with the city grade in Dayton, which admittedly is admittedly a little below average nationally.
+The best part of this place's profile was is its inspection reports.
 Inspection grades are discussed in the next section.

 Carriage Inn of Dayton